 Howard’s a music freak, I suppose.
 He didn’t tell you about The Archers baseball game—Agincourt Archers versus the Wichita Wingnuts, a grudge match from a humiliating defeat last year in the playoffs—or the antique show at the Farmers’ Market or a half dozen other activities that could have punctuated the end of his week.

 His point is simple: Towns can be small and so can minds.
-But don’t assume one always lives in the other.
+But don’t assume the latter only lives in the former.